April 2, 2026

 3. Build the cure response

-When TRAIGA notice arrives, the 30-day cure clock starts.
+When TRAIGA notice arrives, the cure clock starts.
 Have a process: who triages, what evidence to gather, who can authorize remediation, how to document the cure.

 How TRAIGA fits with Colorado, NIST, ISO